Ahmed-Abdul-ghaffar/qr-code-component/README.md

 God willing, I plan to focus on CSS layouts, particularly Flexbox, as I used it to vertically center my page in this project.
 Additionally, I aim to improve my skills in creating pixel-perfect applications that are consistent across both mobile and desktop designs.

+After completing the CSS Layouts course, which covered float, flexbox, and CSS Grid, I was tasked with modifying my previous project to incorporate modern layout techniques.
+I chose to enhance the project using CSS Grid, leveraging its powerful capabilities to create a more structured and responsive design

 ### Useful resources

 - [ChatGPT by OpenAI](https://openai.com/chatgpt/) - ChatGPT provided guidance on centering elements with Flexbox.
 This assistance was crucial in enhancing the quality of this project.